Feton-alberekit/rock-paper-scissors-web/README.md

 └── weights.bin
 ```

-These files are loaded directly by the web application to perform prediction inside the browser.
+These files allow the model to run directly inside the browser.

 ---

+## 🌐 Web Application

+The web application allows users to:

+- Upload an image from their device
+- Preview the uploaded image
+- Run prediction using the trained model
+- Display the predicted class
+- Show confidence scores for each class

+The website runs directly in the browser using TensorFlow.js, without requiring a backend server.

+---

-## Repository Structure
+## 🗂️ Repository Structure

 ```text
 rock-paper-scissors-web/